La Espada & la Pared: Critical reception

 Tim Sheridan from AllMusic gave the album four out of five stars, calling the album "a unique effort from a band that deserves to realize the crossover dream", writing that "their Latin pop mixes in blues licks ("Hojas de Té"), rockabilly (the title track) and even a little soul ("Moizefala") for an adventurous, if somewhat over-ambitious mix".

-Alfredo Lewin from Chilean radio station Sonar FM, considered the album a pivotal album for the identity of Chilean society and youth during the ninetees saying that "Chile, an anxious country, by the mid ninetees, searched sonething to hold onto and if there is a photography of the first half of the decade was that of La Espada & la Pared, Los Tres were the first rock stars in the post-Prisioneros era to achieve international success (via MTV) without having to leave the borders of the country".
-Some of the songs in the album have been considered as one of the best in the bands discography, Mario Breuer, the producer of the album, said that "Déjate Caer" was "one of the most beautiful songs ever written in Spanish language" while "Moizefala" has been often called "one of the best ballads written by Henríquez".
+Alfredo Lewin from Chilean radio station Sonar FM, considered the album a pivotal album for the identity of Chilean society and youth during the nineties saying that "Chile, an anxious country, by the mid nineties, searched something to hold on to and if there is a photograph of the first half of the decade was that of La Espada & la Pared, Los Tres were the first rock stars in the post-Prisioneros era to achieve international success (via MTV) without having to leave the borders of the country".
+Some of the songs in the album have been considered as one of the best in the band's discography, Mario Breuer, the producer of the album, said that "Déjate Caer" was "one of the most beautiful songs ever written in Spanish language" while "Moizefala" has been often called "one of the best ballads written by Henríquez".

-The album was included in the list of 250 Most Important Albums of Iberoamerican Rock, released on 2006 by American magazine Al Borde, in the position 61, being one of the three albums by the band to appear in the list, alongside MTV Unplugged (1995) and Los Tres (1991), that appear on the positions 210 and 151, respectively.
-It was also included in the list of 50 Best Chilean Albums at number 10, released by the Chilean edition of the American magazine Rolling Stone on 2008, the list was voted by several Chilean musicians and music critics.
+The album was included in the list of 250 Most Important Albums of Iberoamerican Rock, released in 2006 by American magazine Al Borde, in the position 61, being one of the three albums by the band to appear in the list, alongside MTV Unplugged (1995) and Los Tres (1991), that appear on the positions 210 and 151, respectively.
+It was also included in the list of 50 Best Chilean Albums at number 10, released by the Chilean edition of the American magazine Rolling Stone in 2008, the list was voted by several Chilean musicians and music critics.
 La Espada & la Pared is the band's highest appearance in both lists.